BCoLab/pyRecAid/README.md

 -	Addition of a logger for keeping track of targeted areas between sessions

 # Citation
-If pyRecAid helps your research, please cite our paper in your publications.
+If pyRECaid helps your research, please cite our paper in your publications.

 ```
 @article{Rezayat_2022,